microsoft/nni/docs/source/compression/evaluator.rst

 TransformersEvaluator
 ---------------------

-:class:`TransformersEvaluator <nni.contrib.compression.TransformersEvaluator>` is for the users who work with Huggingface Transformers Trainer.
+:class:`TransformersEvaluator <nni.compression.TransformersEvaluator>` is for the users who work with Huggingface Transformers Trainer.

 The only need is using ``nni.trace`` to wrap the Trainer class.